PHPFastCGI/FastCGIDaemon/README.md

 Using this daemon, applications can stay alive between HTTP requests whilst operating behind the protection of a FastCGI enabled web server.

-The daemon requires a kernel to be defined that accepts requests and returns responses.
-Requests objects mimic the PHP superglobals and response objects must provide the status line, header lines and a message body.
+The daemon requires a handler to be defined that accepts PSR-7 requests and returns PSR-7 responses.

 The [Speedfony Bundle](https://github.com/PHPFastCGI/SpeedfonyBundle) integrates this daemon with the symfony2 framework.